stevepop/flask-app/README.md

-A simple RESTful API using Flask Python framework.# flask-app
+A simple RESTful API using Flask Python framework used in thre article "App Deployment To ECS For Beginners"